pk-codebox-evo/webmaker-suite/README.md

 ## Webmaker-Suite on OSX

-You will need the X-Code command line utilities.
+You will need the X-Code command line utilities (You don't need a full XCode, just the command line utilities are enough).
 These are free through Apple's developer appstore.
-You will also want `brew`, which is a package manager for OSX.
+You will also want `brew`, http://brew.sh, which is a package manager for OSX.

 With these, install mongodb and elasticsearch using `brew`, and you should be all set.
 Convenient!